 Mammoth Mountain ski area is the leading four-season mountain resorts in California.
 At 11,053 feet, Mammoth boasts the highest summit of any California resort, making for deeper, higher quality snow, beautiful views and a skiing season that can last until July.

-Boasting 28 lifts, 3,500 acres of terrain, six terrain parks, and two halfpipes, it's not hard to see why Mammoth is listed as an official USSA training ground home to some of the best freestyle skiers and snowboarders in the world.
+With 28 lifts, 3,500 acres of terrain, eleven terrain parks, and three halfpipes, it's not hard to see why Mammoth is a training ground home to some of the best freeskiers and snowboarders in the world.